ITS-HCD/excelsior-design-tokens/README.md

-# Excelsior Deisgn Token Style Dictionary
+# Excelsior Design Token Style Dictionary

 This example code is bare-bones to show you what this framework can do. `cd` into this directory and run: